 - other withholding rates applicable under Canadian double tax treaties are 10% and 15%.

-Other important aspects to consider related to the taxation of branch offices in Canada is that the profit tax does not apply to businesses in the communications, iron ore mining and transportation industries.
+Other important aspects to consider related to the taxation of branch offices in Canada is that the profit tax does not apply to businesses in the communications, iron, mining and transportation industries.
 Also, non-resident insurance companies benefit from special tax regulations.

 Why open a branch in Canada?

-From a taxation point of view, the Canadian branch will be taxed for the profits made in this country, however, under the double tax treaties signed by Canada with many countries, the branch is deemed a permanent established and the parent company can benefit from various tax reliefs.
+The Canadian branch will be taxed for the profits made in this country, however, under the double tax treaties signed by Canada with many countries, the branch and the parent company can benefit from various tax reliefs.